UW’s Mike Hopkins believes in the Pac-12. With 3 teams in the Big Dance, can they prove him right?

 But this also gives the Pac-12 an opportunity.
 There isn’t any pressure.
 Lose, and that’s what everybody expects.
 Win, and you shock the nation.

 You wouldn’t shock Hopkins, though.
-He’d just said that everyone is discovering what he knew the whole time.
+He’d just say that everyone is discovering what he knew the whole time.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.